-Musculoskeletal problems prevailing among the female workers:
+Musculoskeletal problems prevailing among the female workers :

-An awkward and static posture has been recognized as a risk factor for work related musculoskeletal problem (Borah, 2009).
+Muscular disorder occurs in almost every small scale industries and workers are subjected to high risk of MSD (Singh et al., 2012 and Borah, 2009).
 Keeping the importance of musculoskeletal problems faced by the workers in mind an attempt has been made to ascertain the musculoskeletal problems faced by the women workers in performance of different activities in industry.